google/filament/README.md

 ## Directory structure

-- `filament`:                Filament engine and its supporting libraries and tools
+This repository not only contains the core Filament engine, but also its supporting libraries and tools.

 - `android`:               Android libraries and projects
   - `build`:               Custom Gradle tasks for Android builds
   - `filament-android`:    Filament library (AAR) for Android
   - `samples`:             Android-specific Filament samples
 - `art`:                   Source for various artworks (logos, PDF manuals, etc.)
 - `assets`:                3D assets to use with sample applications
 - `build`:                 CMake build scripts
 - `docs`:                  Documentation
   - `math`:                Mathematica notebooks used to explore BRDFs, equations, etc.
-  - `filament`:              Filament engine
+- `filament`:              Filament rendering engine (minimal dependencies)
 - `ide`:                   Configuration files for IDEs (CLion, etc.)
 - `ios`:                   Sample projects for iOS
 - `java`:                  Java bindings for Filament libraries
 - `libs`:                  Libraries
   - `bluegl`:              OpenGL bindings for macOS, Linux and Windows
   - `bluevk`:              Vulkan bindings for macOS, Linux, Windows and Android
   - `filabridge`:          Library shared by the Filament engine and host tools
   - `filaflat`:            Serialization/deserialization library used for materials
   - `filagui`:             Helper library for [Dear ImGui](https://github.com/ocornut/imgui)
   - `filamat`:             Material generation library
   - `filameshio`:          Tiny mesh parsing library (see also `tools/filamesh`)
   - `image`:               Image filtering and simple transforms
   - `imageio`:             Image file reading / writing, only intended for internal use
   - `math`:                Math library
   - `utils`:               Utility library (threads, memory, data structures, etc.)
 - `samples`:               Sample desktop applications
 - `shaders`:               Shaders used by `filamat` and `matc`
 - `third_party`:           External libraries and assets
   - `environments`:        Environment maps under CC0 license that can be used with `cmgen`
   - `textures`:            Textures under CC0 license
 - `tools`:                 Host tools
   - `cmgen`:               Image-based lighting asset generator
   - `filamesh`:            Mesh converter
   - `matc`:                Material compiler
   - `matinfo`              Displays information about materials compiled with `matc`
-    - `mipgen`               Generates a series of miplevels from a source image.
+  - `mipgen`               Generates a series of miplevels from a source image
   - `normal-blending`:     Tool to blend normal maps
   - `roughness-prefilter`: Pre-filters a roughness map from a normal map to reduce aliasing
   - `skygen`:              Physically-based sky environment texture generator
   - `specular-color`:      Computes the specular color of conductors based on spectral data
+- `web`:                   JavaScript bindings, documentation, and samples

 ## Building Filament